korn-sudo/Project-Fog/README.md

 <br>

 <p align="center">
-Project Fog is VPS Autoscript for Debian and UBuntu Distros.
+Project Fog is VPS AutoScript for Debian and UBuntu Distros.
 <br> It contains pre-installed tunneling application.
 Read below all supported application.
-<br> After Autoscript finsih, the only thing you need to do are:
+<br> After AutoScript finsih, the only thing you need to do are:
 <br> Adding accounts then use to any Project Fog supported Tunneling Application.
   </p>